haisheng-zhang/teacher-admin/README.md

 ##### CI/CD
 Any project should have a proper designed CI/CD pipeline, which includes (but not limited):

-    version control server (GitHub), ->
+    version control server (GitHub)
-    static and dynamic code check (SonarQube) -> security check (?)
+    static and dynamic code check (SonarQube)
+    security check (?)
-    build, package and unit test (Jenkins) -> deploy to container (Docker) ->
+    build, package and unit test (Jenkins)
+    deploy to container (Docker)
-    test automation (selenium or any other tools or self developed tools) -> automate bug report (Jira)
+    test automation (selenium or any other tools or self developed tools) automate bug report (Jira)

 ##### Containerize application server
-The application is deployed to AWS VM for now, a container environment is a better choise to host it.
+The application is deployed to AWS VM for now, a container environment is a better choise.

 ##### Typescript
 I was told to start from Typescript (because it is type safe) instead of Javascript especially in a big complex project.